BKasin/club-websystem/README.md

 The aim of the project is to build a new website for the CSUSB Information Security Club.
 It will provide a central place to manage club membership, club events and RSVPs, projects and project sign-ups, etc. We are building this loosely according to the original database diagram located on Google Drive here (you must have the free [Draw.IO](https://www.draw.io) plugin installed first): [New Multi-club Website - Data Model](https://drive.google.com/file/d/0B2eX_I6RM9VBVVdONXYyRGpzSWs/view?usp=sharing).
 If you would like write-access to this diagram, contact Kenneth Johnson.

+This project is currently running at <https://www.infosec-csusb.org/>, though it will eventually be replaced by a [new version](https://github.com/InfoSec-CSUSB/Website-v2) based on Django 1.11 instead of Django 1.8.

 ## Key goals

 * Easy to contribute to - At any time, an interested person should be able to easily clone the repo, use this Readme to setup a development environment, and begin contributing right away.
 So keep this Readme up-to-date.